Edgar Kaiser Jr.

 Edgar Fosburgh Kaiser Jr. (July 5, 1942 – January 11, 2012) was an American-Canadian financier and a former owner of the Denver Broncos American football team.

-Biography
+Early life and education

 Kaiser was born in Portland, Oregon, on July 5, 1942, and was the grandson of shipbuilding industrialist Henry J. Kaiser.

 He earned a BA degree from Stanford University and an MBA degree from Harvard University.